Solar energy company Sunrun files for IPO

 Sunrun, which installs and maintains solar panels for homes, has about 79,000 customers across 13 states, as of March 31.

-Another clean energy company SolarCity Corp SCTY.O, backed by Tesla Motors Inc (TSLA.O) founder Elon Musk, has seen its shares rise more than seven-fold since their debut in 2012.
+Another clean energy company SolarCity Corp, backed by Tesla Motors Inc founder Elon Musk, has seen its shares rise more than seven-fold since their debut in 2012.

 The residential solar market in the United States has grown dramatically in recent years, largely due to cheap prices for panels, particularly those made in China.